 MSC Cruises is a division of the larger MSC Group, most known for its container shipping division, Mediterranean Shipping Company.
-While MSC Cruises has been successful and is responsible for a large share of the market, it has also experienced accidents that have put workers and passengers at risk.
+While MSC Cruises has been successful and is responsible for a large market share, it has also experienced accidents that have put workers and passengers at risk.

 About MSC Cruises